 And the reason why I think it’s a ‘movement’ more than simply a Maria Killam aesthetic, is because once people find my blog and start reading my advice, they realize it just makes sense.

-Classic and Timeless is simply design wisdom.
+Timeless is simply design wisdom.

 It’s knowing what will stand the test of time.